jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

    correctly by the user and will by passed directly to Excel.

 .. note::
-   Excel limits hyperlink links and anchor/locations to 255 characters each.
+   Versions of Excel prior to Excel 2015 limited hyperlink links and anchor/locations to 255 characters each.
+Versions after that support urls up to 2079 characters.
+XlsxWriter versions >= 1.2.3 support this longer limit by default.
+However, a lower or user defined limit can be set via the ``max_url_length`` property in the :func:`Workbook` constructor.

 worksheet.write_rich_string()